Graylog2/documentation/pages/faq.rst

 Does Graylog have reporting functionality?
 ------------------------------------------

-Since Graylog 3.0, `Graylog Enterprise <https://www.graylog.org/enterprise>`_ includes a reporting capabilities.
+Since Graylog 3.0, `Graylog Enterprise <https://www.graylog.org/enterprise>`_ includes reporting capabilities.
 Take a look at the :ref:`documentation <reporting_toc>` for more details.

 Can I filter inbound messages before they are processed by the Graylog server?
 ------------------------------------------------------------------------------